covik/covik/README.md

 ### [system32](https://github.com/covik/system32)
 A central hub for all my infrastructure needs.
-Hosts my Kubernetes cluster and manages DNS configurations for multiple domains.
+Hosts my Kubernetes cluster and deploys containerized applications.
+Manages DNS configuration and SSL certificates for multiple domains.
 Utilizes Pulumi TypeScript for a declarative Infrastructure-as-Code approach.
+CI pipeline validates and deploys changes on push to main, runs previews for pull requests.
+Codebase formatting and linting is enforced with Prettier and ESLint.

 ### [Scrollar](https://github.com/covik/scrollar)
 A jQuery plugin for custom scrollbars, created for educational purposes.